zkintro/zkintro/content/it/temp.md

 Going back to our protocol, we have a prover and verifier.
 The prover creates a proof using a _prover key_, private input and public input.
 The verifier verifies the proof using a _verification key_ and public input, and outputs true or false.

 Tornando al nostro protocollo, abbiamo un prover (dimostratore) e un verifier (verificatore).
 Il prover crea una prova usando una _prover key_, l’input privato e l’input pubblico.
-Il verifier verifica la prova utilizzando una _verification key_ e l’input pubblico, e restituisce come risultato `true` o `false`.
+Il verifier verifica la prova utilizzando una _verification key_ e l’input pubblico, e restituisce come risultato true o false.

 We have two new things, a prover key and a verifier key.
 This is what allows the prover and verifier to do their magic.
 You can think of them as a regular key that allows you to enter somewhere and do something, or you can think of them as a magic wand that allows you to do something.
 We get these keys from a special ceremony called a _setup_, which is an initial preparation phase that we won't go into detail about in this article [^33].